Naga Bhut Joloki – Ghost Pepper Hot Sauce Recipe

 Hot Sauce Hell Day arrived, and I began making the sauce.
 Dehydrate the peppers, check.
 Fire roast the peppers, check.
 Make the sauce, check.
 At no point was I ever foolish enough to be without rubber gloves or good ventilation, or too far away from 911 on the iPhone.

 It took only 9 ghost peppers to make several bottles of that sauce.
-I decided to be kind to my victims, and added a generous amount of carrot to temper the heat (for those of you who have told me it was too mild, be prepared for next year.
+I decided to be kind to my victims and added a generous amount of carrot to temper the heat (for those of you who have told me it was too mild, be prepared for next year.
 I will not be so kind).
-My nasal passage are still not speaking to me.
+My nasal passages are still not speaking to me.

-Summary: homemade hot sauce, using fresh garden-grown naga bhut jolokia peppers.
-This version is greatly tempered to make it edible without a trip to the emergency room.
+This recipe is greatly tempered to make it edible without a trip to the emergency room.

 - Fire roast remaining 9 peppers over open flame